Beginner’s Guide to Emergency Funds

 • Money market accounts

-Avoid investing your emergency fund in stocks or risky assets.
+Avoid investing emergency funds in stocks or risky assets.

 When to Use Your Emergency Fund